European Hornet vs. Asian Giant Hornet

 These differences can help you tell these creatures apart at a glance.
 However, many other differences between these two hornets exist, and we’re going to examine them.

-European Hornet vs Asian Giant Hornet: Species
+European Hornet vs. Asian Giant Hornet: Species

 European hornet

-The European hornet can be distinguished by its striking yellow appearance with black bands across its abdomen
+The European hornet can be distinguished from the Asian giant hornet by its striking yellow appearance with black bands across its abdomen.

-European Hornet vs Asian Giant Hornet: Range
+European Hornet vs. Asian Giant Hornet: Range

-Asian giant hornets have a long stinger and produce a potent neurotoxin
+Asian giant hornets have a long stinger and produce a potent neurotoxin.

 The Asian giant hornet is far more dangerous than the European hornet in terms of its sting.
-The Asian giant hornet has a stinger that measures ¼ inch.
+The Asian giant hornet has a stinger that measures one-quarter inch long.
 The hornet’s neurotoxin is moderately potent, and the hornet produces venom in large amounts.
+Although one hornet is rarely enough to kill a person, at least outside of an allergic reaction, a few of these hornets can easily kill a person.
+They’re believed to be responsible for several dozen deaths each year.

 About the Author